innju/customer-segmentation/README.md

 ![Image](https://github.com/innju/customer-segmentation-using-deep-learning/blob/main/figures/model.png)

-Relu activation function and batch normalization could help in avoid exploding and vanishing gradients while dropout layer can prevent overfitting.
-<br>Classification problem is evaluated using the categorical_crossentropy as loss and accuracy as the metrics.
+Relu activation function and batch normalization could help in avoid exploding and vanishing gradients while dropout layer can prevent overfitting.Classification problem is evaluated using the categorical_crossentropy as loss and accuracy as the metrics.

 ### RESULT